Skip to content

 Does Ocean Visions support deployment of these approaches?

 No, there is not enough information on most of the approaches currently under consideration to know if they could be effective in slowing the loss of Arctic sea ice and what their impacts may be.
 Ocean Visions supports accelerated research on these potential climate intervention approaches to build the knowledge needed to evaluate potential future use.
-In addition, there would need to be a good deal more work to ensure appropriate governance frameworks are available to guide deployment of climate intervention approaches.
+In addition, there would need to be more work to ensure appropriate governance frameworks are available to guide deployment of climate intervention approaches.